I am going to work hard and deliver - WAFU Zone B President Kurt Okraku

 Source: footballghana.com

-WAFU Zone B president, Kurt Okraku has stated that he is going to work hard and raise the flag of the zone for the next four years.
+New WAFU Zone B president Kurt Okraku has stated that he is going to work hard and raise the flag of the zone for the next four years.

 Mr. Okraku went unopposed as no one filed to contest him for the position he has previously held since May 2021 after taking over from Djibrilla Hima Hamidou who stepped down.